CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ### Steps for Backend source deployment
 In order to provide a simple development user experience, you will need to emulate some of that complexity through the creation steps below.

-1. After cloning the repository, Cd to this directory Backend_Source/LaWebApi
+1. After cloning the repository, cd to this directory [Backend_Source/LaWebApi](https://github.com/Colworx/CityofLA/Backend_Source/LaWebApi)
-2. Then, Create a database in PHPMyAdmin and upload the database script file from here “CityofLA/Database” to MySQL, this will create all the tables and relations between the entities
+2. Then, Create a database in PHPMyAdmin and upload the database script file from here [CityofLA/Database/LaWebApi](https://github.com/Colworx/CityofLA/Database) to MySQL, this will create all the tables and relations between the entities

 #### 3.Install and setup Apache Tomcat server
 *	Download Apache Tomcat v7.0 from this link https://tomcat.apache.org/download-70.cgi
-*	Open the source /LaWebApi in Eclipse Environment
+*	Open the source [/LaWebApi](https://github.com/Colworx/CityofLA/Backend_Source/LaWebApi) in Eclipse Environment
 *	Click on Servers Tab And Create a new server by selecting “Tomcat v7.0 Server”
 *	Select Apache installation Directory and click Finish
 *	Once you have finished the installation, you should see Tomcat v7.0 Server at localhost [Stopped, Republish] under Servers tab.
 Double click on it verify HTTP ports information.
 By default HTTP port is 8080.